 St. Louis Cardinals vs. Chicago Cubs

-The St. Louis Cardinals and the Chicago Cubs meet on Saturday for game two of their series, one of the oldest rivalries in all of sports.
-The Cardinals are -200 favorites over the Cubs with an over/under run total set at 8.
+The St. Louis Cardinals and the Chicago Cubs battle it out on Saturday in game two of their series at Busch Stadium.
+The Cardinals are -145 favorites over the Cubs with an over/under run total set at 9.